Amanda Berry (film executive): Honours

-Berry was appointed an OBE for services to the Film Industry in HM The Queen's 2009 Birthday Honours List.
+Berry was appointed an OBE for services to the film industry in Elizabeth II's 2009 Birthday Honours List.

 In 1999, Berry was named Media Boss of the Year by recruitment company Pathfinders and Woman of the Year.

-In 2010, she was named in the Telegraph's 100 Most Powerful Women in Britain: Entertainment, Media and Sport.
-In 2012, she made The Times' British Film Power 100, the Women in Film and Television Power List, and the Women: Inspiration & Enterprise's Power 50.
+In 2010, she was named in The Daily Telegraph list of 100 Most Powerful Women in Britain: Entertainment, Media and Sport.
+In 2012, she made The Times British Film Power 100, the Women in Film and Television Power List, and the Women: Inspiration & Enterprise's Power 50.
 In 2013, she topped the 'film' list of the Guardian Culture Professionals Network and Hospital Club's h.club100, their 'annual search for the most influential, innovative and interesting people in the creative and media industries'.
-In 2015 she was named in The Daily Telegraph's 10 Most Powerful Women in the Arts and received the BKSTS Outstanding Contribution to the Industry award.
-Berry regularly features in the Evening Standard's London's 1,000 Most Influential People and in Debrett's 500, "a recognition and celebration of Britain’s 500 most influential people".
-In 2017 she was named in The Times' Film Power List, the British newspaper's ranking of "the star players with global clout".
+In 2015 she was named in The Daily Telegraph list of 10 Most Powerful Women in the Arts and received the BKSTS Outstanding Contribution to the Industry award.
+Berry regularly features in the Evening Standard list of the 1,000 Most Influential People and in Debrett's 500, "a recognition and celebration of Britain's 500 most influential people".
+In 2017 she was named in The Times Film Power List, the British newspaper's ranking of "the star players with global clout".
 In 2018 she was named in the Variety 500, "an index of the 500 most influential business leaders shaping the global $2 trillion entertainment industry".